offchan42/vimrc/README.md

 # The Ultimate vimrc [[OFF'S EDITION]]

+## Prerequisite
-**OFF'S EDITION**: If you don't have Vim installed, I suggest you to install 64-bit version and here is the link: https://bintray.com/micbou/generic/vim
+If you don't have Vim installed, I suggest you to install 64-bit version and here is the suggested link: https://bintray.com/micbou/generic/vim

 There are two versions: